hl-valdemar/BSc-Thesis/report/main.typ

 == Bayesian Reinforcement Learning

-In the Bayesian approach to RL, rather than viewing uncertainty as a problem to be eliminated, it becomes an integral part of the decision-making process --- something to be reasoned about systematically.
+In the Bayesian approach to RL, rather than viewing uncertainty as a problem to be eliminated, it becomes an integral part of the decision-making process --- something to be reasoned about systematically @Ghavamzadeh_2015.

 #attention("Bayesian Epistemology")[
     A framework that characterizes uncertainty through probability distributions over possible worlds.
-    In reinforcement learning, this means maintaining distributions over possible MDPs, updated as new evidence arrives.
+    In reinforcement learning, this means maintaining distributions over possible MDPs, updated as new evidence arrives @Ghavamzadeh_2015.
 ]

 === From Prior to Posterior

-The Bayesian learning process begins with a _prior distribution_ $P_Phi$ representing our initial beliefs about the true context $phi^*$ before any observations.
+The Bayesian learning process starts with a _prior distribution_ $P_Phi$ representing our initial beliefs about the true context $phi^*$ before any observations.
 As the agent interacts with the environment, it accumulates a history of experiences $h_t$ and updates these beliefs through Bayesian inference, forming a _posterior distribution_ $P_Phi (h_t)$.

 This history-dependent posterior in Bayesian RL differentiates it from traditional RL approaches.

 #attention("History-Conditioned Policies")[
-    Unlike traditional RL policies that map states to actions, Bayesian policies operate on entire histories, defining a set of history-conditioned policies $Pi_cal(H) := {pi: cal(H) -> cal(P)(cal(A))}$, where $cal(H) := { cal(H)_t|t >= 0 }$ denotes the set of all histories.
+    Unlike traditional RL policies that map states to actions, Bayesian policies operate on entire histories, defining a set of history-conditioned policies $Pi_cal(H) := {pi: cal(H) -> cal(P)(cal(A))}$, where $cal(H) := { cal(H)_t|t >= 0 }$ denotes the set of all histories @Ghavamzadeh_2015.
 ]

 Where the prior $P_Phi$ represents our initial uncertainty (the special case where $h_t = emptyset$), the posterior $P_Phi (h_t)$ captures our refined beliefs after observing interactions with the environment.
-This allows us to reason about future outcomes by _marginalizing_ across all possible MDPs according to our current uncertainty.
+This allows us to reason about future outcomes by marginalizing across all possible MDPs according to our current uncertainty.

 === The Bayesian Perspective on Transitions